Statement of Philosophy

 Gettysburg College is committed to treating all members of the College community in an equitable manner, providing an environment that permits students to attain their educational goals without interference stemming from harassment.
 Gettysburg College explicitly prohibits any form of illegal harassment by any College community member, organization or group.

-Harassment includes any written, verbal or physical acts (including electronically transmitted acts) that is reasonably perceived as creating an intimidating, or hostile work, learning or living environment, particularly if questionable behavior is repeated and/or if it continues after the offending party is informed of the objectionable and/or inappropriate nature of the behavior.
+Harassment includes any written, verbal or physical acts (including electronically transmitted acts) that are reasonably perceived as creating an intimidating, or hostile work, learning or living environment, particularly if questionable behavior is repeated and/or if it continues after the offending party is informed of the objectionable and/or inappropriate nature of the behavior.
+Harassment is based on protected classes which are listed on the cover page of the Student Handbook.
+Some of the classes recognized by Gettysburg College may not be protected under law.
 Harassment can be a single, serious incident or a series of related, repeated incidents.
 Harassment is measured by the impact of the behavior, rather than the intent of the harasser.

 Examples of Harassment